jayrevolinsky/CS211-FinalProject/README.md

     A. *Dungeonmaster's First Turn*

         i.
 Their Goal: Wants to stop the player from progressing

         ii. sets "Terrain" of dungeon with terrain cards

         iii.
 Dungeonmaster then place "triggers" in tiles on the floor

             a.
 Certain triggers have "synergies" with other triggers

             b.
 Loot spawns based off number of triggers (not directly-controlled by player).

     B. *Player First Turn (always after dungeonmaster)*

         i.
 Their Goal: To make it to next floor.

         ii.
 Can find loot along the way (encourages exploration)

         iii.
 Has to worry about traps and monsters taking down their health

             a.
 Can take advantage of tactics to overcome monster weaknesses and trap

 2. Game Rules

     A. *The rules should be intuitive and promote clever strategies*

         i.
 Have players draw card from deck into hand on each turn (limits cheese)

         ii.
-Each player progressively gains more power naturally and based off score.
+Each player progressively gains more power naturally and/or based off score.

             a.
-Awards good playstyles/combos.
+Awards progression and good playstyles/combos.

         iii.
 Cards have mana values and/or limited interactivity (dragons cost a lot of mana, cant make impassable wall of
              traps, etc.)

 ***Initial Ideas***